WLAY (AM)

-WLAY (1450 kHz) is an AM radio station serving the Florence/Muscle Shoals, Alabama, market and is also heard on a translator at 104.7 on the FM band; it is licensed to the city of Muscle Shoals, Alabama.
-WLAY is owned by Mike Self and Parker Griffith, through licensee Singing River Media Group, LLC.
+WLAY (1450 kHz) was an AM radio station serving the Florence/Muscle Shoals, Alabama, market.
+It is also heard on a translator at 104.7 on the FM band; it was licensed to the city of Muscle Shoals, Alabama.
+WLAY (AM was owned by Mike Self and Parker Griffith, through licensee Singing River Media Group, LLC.

-WLAY is one of the oldest broadcast radio stations in Alabama and the Southern United States.
-It presently airs only music written and recorded in Muscle Shoals.
-In addition, the station broadcasts live concerts in the area and highlights area charitable events.
-Its program/music director and curator is Brian Rickman.
+WLAY (AM) was one of the oldest broadcast radio stations in Alabama and the Southern United States.

-WLAY ceased transmitting in December 2014.
+WLAY (AM) ceased transmitting in December 2014.

 History

 The station signed on in 1933 as WNRA, and has since secured its place in American music history thanks to its contribution to what is now commonly referred to as "The Muscle Shoals Sound".
 Originating its broadcast as a "variety format", WLAY was significant in its early years as a rare frequency that would broadcast both Southern Gospel and Country music and "race music" or music by African American artists.
 In the American Deep South, this was certainly unique.
 A number of bluegrass and delta blues musicians made regular live appearances on the radio station including Bill Monroe, Earl Scruggs, Sonny Boy Williamson and Son House.